encse/adventofcode/README.md

 I prefer to use functional style, local or anonymous functions, immutability and linq over the state manipulation style of oop, but I'm not very strict about this.
 Whatever I see fit for the problem.

-One thing that you dont see much in C# projects is K&R indentation.
+One thing that you will not see much in C# projects is K&R indentation.
 Sorry about that...

-My programming style should be pretty consistent during an event but I'm sure there are changes between the years as I find something new or forget about stuff I learned last year.
+The way I solve the puzzles should be pretty consistent during an event but there are small changes between the years as I find something new or forget about stuff I learned last year.

 I try to keep things tight and golf the solution to a certain level, but don't want to overgolf it.
 (Sometimes I fail.)

 I don't use many comments, but if I find that the solution is not straightforward, the algorithm has a name, or it is using some special property of the input I might explain it in a line or two.

+You can browse my solutions as they are or fork the repo, remove everything and use just the lib part to start working on your own.
+The framework part is pretty stable and you get testing, scaffolding etc for free.

 ## Dependencies